You may find your tortoise moving back and forth in its tank.

-It may be obsessed with pacing in a straight line from one end of the enclosure to the next if it’s outside.
-If it lives in an indoor tank, it may wander along the glass incessantly with almost no breaks.
+An outdoor tortoise may pace straight from one end of the enclosure to the other.
+If it has an indoor tank or table, it may wander along the glass, seldom stopping for breaks.

-Most tortoises pace back and forth when bored, confused by the glass walls of their tank, or lack sufficient room to explore.
+Most tortoises pace back and forth when bored, confused by the glass walls of their tank, or lack sufficient room to explore and develop.

-If a tortoise appears restless, it may be stressed by outside noises or a diet change.
-Tortoises may pace to burn off sexual frustration or impress their mates during the mating season.
+If a tortoise appears restless, it may be stressed by external noises or a diet change.
+Tortoises may pace to impress their mates during the mating season or cope with sexual frustration.

 Why Does My Tortoise Pace?

 It’s natural for tortoises to move around and explore their environments.
-However, if this behavior seems repetitive or obsessive, it’s usually a bad sign, meaning that your tortoise is:
+However, if this behavior seems obsessive, it’s usually a negative sign with one of the following connotations:

 Bored